10 Professional development goals examples that get results

 What are some general professional development goals examples?

-Let's begin with some common examples of career development goals.
-Remember, we'll start broad and get more specific later in the article.
+Let's start with some examples of general career development goals.
+Remember, we'll start broad and get more specific later on.

 Sharpen my technical skills